Afghanistan–Pakistan relations: Deportation of Afghan refugees

 Recent United Nations reports indicate that since the launch of Pakistan’s "Illegal Foreigners Repatriation Plan" in September 2023, over 910,000 Afghans have been deported from Pakistan as of late April 2025.

 By October 2025, Pakistan had deported or pressured over one million Afghans to return to Taliban-controlled Afghanistan, including many awaiting US resettlement after working with American forces.
 The deportations escalated after President Donald Trump suspended refugee admissions, leaving thousands in limbo.
 While Pakistani authorities had previously honored US-issued protection letters, reports indicated police increasingly ignored them.
 A senior Pakistani Foreign Ministry official acknowledged some "missteps at the operational level" but denied large-scale deportations of US-affiliated Afghans.
 Later that month, Pakistan's Defence Minister Khawaja Asif accused Afghan refugees of sheltering terrorists, stating that Pakistan was paying the price of "60 million Afghan refugees for 60 years of hospitality" with its own blood.
 He urged that it was time for Afghan nationals to return to their country, questioning what kind of guests "shed the blood of their hosts and provide shelter to murderers."

+Media advocacy groups like Nai, Supporting Open Media in Afghanistan (Nai SOMA), condemned detention and deportation of Afghan journalists and media workers.
+The group urged Islamabad to halt the removals and refrain from using refugees as 'leverage' against the Taliban.
+15 other organizations like the Committee to Protect Journalists condemned the same.

+Expulsion of students

+In September 2026, amid tensions between the two countries, the Pakistan Medical and Dental Council issued a directive ordering expulsion of Afghan medical and dental students enrolled in Pakistani institutions.
+Amnesty International condemned the decision and urged Pakistan to uphold the "Right to Education."
+While the Lahore High Court temporarily halted the implementation of the directive, Defence Minister Khawaja Asif criticised Pakistani students in support of Afghan students over their "political leanings."